Skip to main content

 Can I bring a family member?

-RUOP supports bringing family with you on rotation.
-Placement Coordinators will attempt to make arrangements for your family.
-However, it will depend on what housing the community has available to donate.
-Therefore we cannot guarantee housing for family members.
+Please know that we cannot guarantee housing for family members as this is dependent upon what community housing is available.
 Whether or not donated accommodations for accompanying family are secured, RUOP is unable to provide reimbursement for any costs related to family accommodations and/or travel.

 Will I have internet in my housing?